yt-dlp/yt-dlp/README.md

 # NEW FEATURES
 The major new features from the latest release of [blackjack4494/yt-dlc](https://github.com/blackjack4494/yt-dlc) are:

-* **[SponsorBlock Integration](#sponsorblock-options)**: You can mark/remove sponsor sections in youtube videos by utilizing the [SponsorBlock](https://sponsor.ajay.app) API
+* **[SponsorBlock Integration](#sponsorblock-options)**: You can mark/remove sponsor sections in youtube videos by utilizing the [SponsorBlock](https://sponsor.ajay.app) API.

 * **[Format Sorting](#sorting-formats)**: The default format sorting options have been changed so that higher resolution and better codecs will be now preferred instead of simply using larger bitrate.
 Furthermore, you can now specify the sort order using `-S`.
 This allows for much easier format selection than what is possible by simply using `--format` ([examples](#format-selection-examples))

 * **Merged with youtube-dl [commit/379f52a](https://github.com/ytdl-org/youtube-dl/commit/379f52a4954013767219d25099cce9e0f9401961)**: (v2021.06.06) You get all the latest features and patches of [youtube-dl](https://github.com/ytdl-org/youtube-dl) in addition to all the features of [youtube-dlc](https://github.com/blackjack4494/yt-dlc)

-* **Merged with animelover1984/youtube-dl**: You get most of the features and improvements from [animelover1984/youtube-dl](https://github.com/animelover1984/youtube-dl) including `--write-comments`, `BiliBiliSearch`, `BilibiliChannel`, Embedding thumbnail in mp4/ogg/opus, playlist infojson etc. Note that the NicoNico improvements are not available.
+* **Merged with animelover1984/youtube-dl**: You get most of the features and improvements from [animelover1984/youtube-dl](https://github.com/animelover1984/youtube-dl) including `--write-comments`, `BiliBiliSearch`, `BilibiliChannel`, Embedding thumbnail in mp4/ogg/opus, playlist infojson, etc. Note that the NicoNico improvements are not available.
 See [#31](https://github.com/yt-dlp/yt-dlp/pull/31) for details.

 * **Youtube improvements**:
     * All Feeds (`:ytfav`, `:ytwatchlater`, `:ytsubs`, `:ythistory`, `:ytrec`) and private playlists supports downloading multiple pages of content
     * Search (`ytsearch:`, `ytsearchdate:`), search URLs and in-channel search works
     * Mixes supports downloading multiple pages of content
-    * Most (but not all) age-gated content can be downloaded without cookies
+    * Most (but not all) age-gated content can be downloaded without cookies.
     * Partial workaround for throttling issue
-    * Redirect channel's home URL automatically to `/video` to preserve the old behaviour
+    * Redirect channel's home URL automatically to `/video` to preserve the old behaviour.
-    * `255kbps` audio is extracted (if available) from youtube music when premium cookies are given
+    * `255kbps` audio is extracted (if available) from youtube music when premium cookies are given.
     * Youtube music Albums, channels etc can be downloaded ([except self-uploaded music](https://github.com/yt-dlp/yt-dlp/issues/723))

 * **Cookies from browser**: Cookies can be automatically extracted from all major web browsers using `--cookies-from-browser BROWSER[:PROFILE]`